theblueskies/Django-Oauth2-Implementation/README.md

 # Django-Oauth2-Implementation

 This is an implementation of Django with django-oauth-toolkit to provide an Oauth2 token service.
-The main objective is to have a working example of a protecting an endpoint and how to access it with a generated token.
+The main objective is to have a working example of a protected endpoint and how to access it with a generated token.